-Students practicing CPR on manikins can get instant feedback from a wristband that indicates if they are doing chest compressions properly.
+Students practising CPR on manikins can get instant feedback from a wristband that indicates if they are doing chest compressions properly.

 Cardiopulmonary resuscitation (CPR) has saved the lives of many people in cardiac arrest.
 Now, a new tool makes it easier for people learning CPR to know if they are doing it correctly.